 There are some places where brokers can add additional charges on top of the products they sell, called “broker fees,” so it’s important to do your research and understand how insurance sales are regulated in your area.
 However, even if additional fees are legal in your area, your broker has to clearly disclose their commission structure and fees in writing.

-To find the right insurance broker for you, it’s time to do a bit of legwork.
+To find the right insurance broker for you:

 - Ask small business owners and mentors in your field for recommendations.
 When you’re asking for recommendations, your best sources will be people who have been through a similar stage of business and in a similar line of business.
 If you can’t find anyone who fits the bill, you can expand to your broader network of business owners for recommendations.